Who We Are

 Many of the State Branches maintain their own websites; these websites advertise local news and events, and present articles which reflect particular Branch interests.

-The retrospective issue of the Antarctic Service Medallion recognises ANARE service for the period between the routine issue of the Imperial Polar Medal, and current issue of the Antarctic Service Medallion to wintering expeditioners.
+The retrospective issue of the Australian Antarctic Medallion recognises ANARE service for the period between the issue of the Imperial Polar Medal, and current issue of the Antarctic Service Medallion to wintering expeditioners.
 Circumstances varied but across the five stations, Heard Island, Macquarie Island, Mawson, Davis and Wilkes the period of concern spanned the years 1948 to 1972.
 The issue was announced by the Parliamentary Secretary for the Antarctic, Senator Ian Macdonald, in a press release of 31 October 1997.

 Any expeditioners or next of kin identified in connection with the attached list, should be contacted and invited to contact Reception, at the Australian Antarctic Division on 03 6232 3209, for details regarding claiming medallions.